-Canadian woman accused of mailing ricin letter threatening Trump
+Ricin letter suspect pleads not guilty

 An individual named Pascale Ferrier was arrested by police in Mission, Tex., on March 13, 2019, for weapons possession and transferred to U.S. immigration authorities, the FBI said.
 The FBI alleged that fingerprints recovered from four of the letters matched those of the defendant.

-Hidalgo County, Tex., court records show an individual named Pascale Ferrier was charged on March 29, 2019, by Mission Police with using a fake driver’s license, and that the count was dismissed after she was detained 20 days on a first offense.
+Hidalgo County, Tex., court records show an individual named Pascale Ferrier was charged on March 29, 2019, by Mission police with using a fake driver’s license, and that the count was dismissed after she was detained 20 days on a first offense.
 The outcome of the weapons case was unclear.

 The Canadian Broadcasting Company reported on Monday that Royal Canadian Mounted Police officers with expertise in handling chemicals and explosives searched a condominium in Quebec near Montreal in connection with the investigation.